dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 white van is constantly parked outside your house or that you just so happened to end up living in a van down by the river!

+### Your Intelligence, No Matter How Developed Isn't A Unique Commodity

-Because make no mistake: the government doesn't give a shit about what intelligent people contribute to society ... apparently.
+And make no mistake: the government and some powerful people just don't give a shit about what intelligent people contribute to society ... apparently.
 In my experience, anyways.
+Heretofore, this is what life has shown me.
 In fact, if you change too much at one time, it makes it real hard for those people in power to stay in power.
 And nobody likes that shit.
 Fuckin' nerds, with their pocket protectors and their fucking goofy-ass glasses and awkward prosody.
 They're